mrezabayat/iamsorush/content/posts/move-semantics-cpp/index.md

 ## lvalue

-Generally, a value that programmers have access to its memory address is lvalue.
-So we can have it on the LHS of an assignment:
+Generally, a named variable that we can have it on the LHS of an assignment:

 ```cpp
 int y = 10;  // y is lvalue